H0mbrePan/data-science-learning/DS01_Basics_Python_Recipes/readme.md

-# Chapter 1: Python Fundamentals for Data Science

-## Objective
-Build foundational Python skills, including syntax, control flow, data structures, and function creation.
+# DS01 - Basic Python Recipes 🐍

+Welcome to the **Python Basics Cookbook**!
+This module contains a set of beginner-friendly coding challenges and scripts using Python.

-## Topics Covered
+## 📌 Topics Covered

-- Variables & Data Types
+- Variables and Data Types
-- Control Structures
+- Control Flow (if, for, while)
+- Functions
+- Collections (List, Dict, Set)
+- File I/O
-- Functions & Error Handling
+- Error Handling
-- Data Structures
-- Mini Project: Basic Data Explorer

-## How to Run
+## 🧪 How to Use

-Open the Jupyter Notebook `01-python-fundamentals.ipynb` and run each cell to follow the examples and explanations.
+Open each `.ipynb` notebook in JupyterLab and run the code.
+Try editing the recipes or creating variations!

+## 🚀 Example Projects

+Some fun challenges to try after:
+- Word Frequency Counter from a `.txt`
+- Rock, Paper, Scissors game with input()
+- Simple calculator using functions and conditionals